Chukwuemeka-Ike/Swarm-Robotics-2/README_new.md

 The reason of doing this comes from the fact that the Clearpath has setup the starting of the ROS nodes of the robot as a service that is initated during the boot-up.
 [For further information about this see this link.](https://roboticsbackend.com/make-ros-launch-start-on-boot-with-robot_upstart/).
 Clearpath created a `dingo_bringup` package to achieve this service behaviour.
 The installation file is given [here](https://github.com/dingo-cpr/dingo_robot/blob/noetic-devel/dingo_bringup/scripts/install), and the step of doing this installation on a fresh install from scracth is explained in [here](https://docs.clearpathrobotics.com/docs/robots/indoor_robots/dingo/tutorials_dingo#installing-dingo-software).

+**For the final version of the changes made in this section, see `/src/dingo_customization/d1/scripts/ros-start` file.
+We basically replace the default file with this custom file.**

-To make sure that ros.service by Clearpath starts after the network is really online, edit `ros.service` file with command
+<pre><del> To make sure that ros.service by Clearpath starts after the network is really online,
+edit `ros.service` file with command
 `sudo nano /lib/systemd/system/ros.service`
 and add the following lines